 It is also a question of survival to be able to deal with the new and the unfamiliar.

-Some feel that these questions are exclusive and the others diverging.
+Some feel that these questions are exclusive, and others diverging.

 Since we are always in control no matter if consciously (the smaller portion) or unconsciously (the much larger proportion), in our everyday lives, we physically focus for better or worse on our thoughts, ideas, emotions, postures and movements.
 We can intentionally and consciously use and improve them.
 And that too, by using self-chosen and self-formed mental images, because our thoughts, our conscious conceptions of health are becoming more and more tangible to our physical reality.
 Consistently used and combined with other skills, they assert themselves.